- The cervical screening test (CST) is the only Medicare funded routine test and is available to women aged 25 years and over.

 - Approximately 10% of self-collected samples will be positive for HPV.
 These women need to return for a clinician collected specimen to be used for LBC cytology triage.
 The 2% of women positive for HPV 16 or 18 will be recommended for immediate colposcopy and cytology sample will be taken at that time.
 The 8% of women positive for non 16/18 HPV will need to return to their local health provider for a clinician-collected cervical sample.

 - Women with special circumstances identified by the program may be offered more frequent screening or a single screening test prior to age 25.

-In order to help you with the changes implemented on December 1, 2017, we have created a range of resources which are available for download using the links below.
+A wide range of resources are available for download using the links below.